fastai/course20/docs/start_jarviscloud.md

 Questions or issues related to course content, we recommend posting in the [fast.ai forum](http://forums.fast.ai/).

-Anything related to Jarviscloud, drop an email to hello@jarvislabs.ai.
+Anything related to JarvisCloud, drop an email to hello@jarvislabs.ai.